Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

-\begin{lem} Assume that $G$ is anisotropic, the variety $X_7$ has no zero-cycles of odd degree, the Tits algebras of $G$ are split, and $\car k\ne 2$.
-Then the height of $X_1$ equals $3$. \end{lem} \begin{proof} By \cite[Th.~5.7(6)]{PS10} the varieties $X_1$ and $X_7$ are not generically split.
+By \cite[Th.~5.7(6)]{PS10} the varieties $X_1$ and $X_7$ are not generically split.
 Therefore by the Tits classification \cite{Ti66} the height of $X_1$ is $2$ or $3$.
 Assume that it is two.
-Then the upper motive $M$ of $X_7$ is isomorphic to the upper motive of $X_1$.
+Then the upper motives $\U(X_7)$ and $\U(X_1)$ are isomorphic.

-By Lemma~\ref{le7} the upper motive $M$ of $X_7$ has the property that $\ff_2(9)$ is a direct summand of $M$ over $k(X_7)$.
+By Lemma~\ref{le7} the motive $\U(X_7)$ has the property that $\ff_2(9)$ is its direct summand over $k(X_7)$.
 On the other hand, a direct computation using \cite[Th.~7.5]{CGM} shows that $\ff_2(9)$ is not a direct summand of the motive of $X_1$ over $k(X_7)$.
 Contradiction. \end{proof}